 Authorized Shares.
-As of December 31, 2018, we had 1,802,145 shares of common stock reserved for issuance pursuant to the 2018 Plan.
+As of December 31, 2019, options to purchase 1,271,992 shares of our common stock were outstanding under the 2018 Plan, and 1,765,266 shares of common stock were reserved for issuance pursuant to the 2018 Plan.
 On January 1 of each year, the number of shares of common stock available for issuance under the 2018 Plan will automatically increase by 5% of the total number of issued and outstanding shares of our common stock as of December 31 of the preceding year unless our Board acts prior to January 1 to designate a lesser number (which may be zero).
-On January 1, 2019, the total number of shares available for issuance under the 2018 Plan was increased by 955,721 shares pursuant to this provision.
-As of December 31, 2018, options to purchase 85,621 shares of our common stock were outstanding under the 2018 Plan.
+On January 1, 2020, the total number of shares available for issuance under the 2018 Plan was increased by 960,403 shares pursuant to this provision.